 The pMDI was designed and developed as a drug and device combination that delivers precise doses of specific drug formulations.
 Unlike nebulizers, drug preparation and handling is not required with pMDIs, and the internal components of pMDIs are difficult to contaminate.
+Ensuring device effectiveness and safety in the time of COVID-19 depends on choosing the right device for the right patient after a careful evaluation of device features, the potential risk for device contamination, and viral transmission.
+It is vital for respiratory therapists to train patients on the risk of contamination during device preparation and viral transmission178.
 Table 9 gives the advantages and disadvantages associated with the use of pMDIs.